-For air heating equipment use heat exchangers with finned tubes instead of bare tubes.
-Finned tubes reduce size of heat exchanger.
+Finned tubes reduce the size of the heat exchanger.
+For air heating applications, it is recommended to use heat exchangers with finned tubes instead of bare tubes.

-A heat exchanger is a device built for efficient heat transfer from one fluid to another, whether the fluids are separated by a solid wall so that they never mix, or the fluids are directly contacted.
+A heat exchanger is a device that ensures efficient heat transfer from one fluid to

 another, when the fluids are separated by a solid wall so that they never mix.